nondejus/AwesomeUnityCommunity/README.md

 * [ReferenceVisualizerUnity3D](https://github.com/Sebastian-Schuchmann/ReferenceVisualizerUnity3D "") - An Editor Window that lets you see and edit all references of your Scene Objects.
 * [ShaderInspector](https://github.com/myacat/ShaderInspector "") - Hide parameters in Unity Shader Inspector Window. (#SHADERS)
 * [EditorGenerator](https://github.com/keenanwoodall/EditorGenerator "") - A tool that generates custom editors in Unity.
+* [ToDoManager](https://github.com/densylkin/ToDoManager "") - Simple tool for managing todo's in your code.

 ### Timeline <a name="timeline"></a>